melezhik/jam/README.md

         ]
     }

-The configuration file is pretty self-explanatory:
+The content of configuration file is pretty self-explanatory:

-- `sources` - is array of directories where source code ( parts to get built and compiled together ) resides.
+- `sources` - is array of sub directories in project root directory where source codes resides.
 It is necessarily to say, that _elements in `sources` are processed in order_, if element "A" is depended on other element "B", than element "A" should be followed by element "B" in `sources` list.
 - an `application` parameter points to the _application source directory_ - the one to make distribution from,